TypeStrong/fork-ts-checker-webpack-plugin/README.md

 * **measureCompilationTime** `boolean`:
 If true, the plugin will measure the time spent inside the compilation code.
-This may be useful to compare modes, especially if there are other loaders/plugins involved in the compilation.
+This may be useful to compare modes, especially if there are other loaders/plugins involved in the compilation. **requires node 8+**

 ### Pre-computed consts:
   * `ForkTsCheckerWebpackPlugin.ONE_CPU` - always use one CPU